CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Proposed Method

 where $\phi_q$ is the query network, $\sigma$ is the Softmax function, and $\mI$ is the local region centered at $\bx_q$.
 The query, key, and value for this local ensemble attention are defined as

-where $\phi_k$ and $\phi_v$ are the key and value networks, respectively, $\bF^*$ is the feature of nearest neighbour on the grid of the LR image \wrt the query coordinate $\bx_q$, $\bF_i$ is a local feature calculated by using the unfolding operator to the latent codes at the $i$-th position. $\bG_i$ is non-local features, which will be introduced below in details, $\bs = [s_h; s_w]$ is a two-dimensional scale, and $\br$ is relative distance between the query and key coordinates, \ie
+where $\phi_k$ and $\phi_v$ are the key and value networks, respectively, $\bF^*$ are the features of nearest neighbors on the grid of the LR image \wrt the query coordinate $\bx_q$, $\bF_{i, j}$ is a local feature calculated by using the unfolding operator to the latent codes at the $(i, j)$-th position, which is equivalent to concatenating the latent codes in neighboring $3{\times}3$ region. $\tilde{\bF}_{i, j}$ are non-local features, which will be introduced below in detail. $\bs = [s_h; s_w]$ is a two-dimensional scale, and $\br_k$ and $\br_v$ are the relative distance between the coordinates in the local region, \ie

-\textbf{Embedded scale-aware attention for non-local features.} Given a query coordinate, the local ensemble attention only considers the key and values in the small local region, resulting in a limited receptive field.
-However, there may exist similar textures with different scale within a single image in other positions.
-For example, repetitive patterns in different scales~(\eg facades, windows, etc. in an architecture, as shown in Figure \ref{fig:comp_ensemble}) can exist in different locations within one image.
-To exploit these useful non-local information, we propose an embedded scale-aware non-local attention module, which aggregates the information from all coordinates on the grid of the LR image.
-The attention first calculates the similarity between the latent code on the queried coordinate with the downsampled features of all other coordinates on the grid of the LR image, and then aggregates the weighted information from all of them.
-Since the query here itself is on the grid of the LR image, this pair-wise operation can be efficiently implemented by matrix operations.
-Given the latent code matrix $\bF_{LR}$ for the entire coordinates on the LR image, we first downsample $\bF_{LR}$ to a smaller scale, then calculate the pixel-wise similarity between $\bF_{LR}$ and the downsampled feature $\bF_{LR} \downarrow_{s}$.
-Lastly, we use the normalized similarity matrix to aggregate the features, \ie
+\textbf{Embedded scale-aware attention for non-local features.} Given a query coordinate, the local ensemble attention only considers the keys and values in the small local region, resulting in a limited receptive field.
+However, there may exist similar textures with different scales within a single image in other positions.
+For example, repetitive patterns in different scales~(\eg facades, windows, etc. in a building, as shown in Figure \ref{fig:comp_ensemble}) can exist in different locations within one image.
+To exploit the useful non-local information, we propose an embedded scale-aware non-local attention module, which aggregates the information from all coordinates on the grid of the LR image, motivated by \cite{mei2020image}.
+Specifically, we obtain query $\tilde{\bQ}$ and value features $\tilde{\bV}$ from the latent code $\bF$ of the LR image, and downsample $\bF$ to a scale $s'$ as a key feature $\tilde{\bK}$.
+We first calculate the pixel-wise similarity between the query located at $(i,j)$ and the key on other coordinates, and then aggregate the weighted information from all of them.
+Lastly, we use a convolutional layer $\varphi$ for downsampling with the scale $s'$ normalized similarity matrix to aggregate the features.
+Formally, the non-local feature $\tilde{\bF}$ located at $(i,j)$ can be calculated by